 <PreFlow name="MyPreFlow"> <Request> <Step> <Name>Spike-Arrest</Name> </Step> <Step> <Name>Quota</Name> </Step> </Request> <Response/> </PreFlow>

-You might want to convert XML to JSON only when the requesting app is running on a mobile device; or create a new HTTP response header when the
+Each flow specifies a condition that tests for different state values.
+This effectively branches execution based on conditions.
+For example, you might want to convert XML to JSON only when the requesting app is running on a mobile device.

-Executes after conditional flows.
-PostFlow is useful when you need to log some data, send a notification that something happened, transform the message format, and so on.
+A PostFlow is a good place to log some data, send a notification that something happened, transform the response message format, and so on.

 In the following example, an AssignMessage policy called SetResponseHeaders sets headers of the response message before Apigee Edge sends the response back to the client.